mmmavis/test-issue-templates/.github/ISSUE_TEMPLATE/design-to-dev-handoff.md

 ---

 <!------------------------------------------------------------------------------
+│  Make sure you go through the "Design -> Dev Handoff Checklist" below └------------------------------------------------------------------------------>

+Enter actual ticket description here

+---

-│                  Design -> Dev Handoff Checklist
+**🗒  Design -> Dev Handoff Checklist**
-│
+(Feel free to remove items that are not applicable.)

-│       1.
-Link to original design ticket (if applicable) │       2.
-Link to Redpen (if applicable)
+- [ ] Link to original design ticket
+- [ ] Link to Redpen
-│       3.
-Design changes been merged into the master Sketch file │       4.
-Desktop and mobile mockups are included
+- [ ] Design changes been merged into the master Sketch file
+- [ ] Desktop and mobile mockups are included
-│       5.
-Assets are included
+- [ ] Assets are included
-│       6.
-Hover state for elements are designed
+- [ ] Hover state for elements are designed
-│       7.
-Other states for elements are designed (e.g., error state for form)
+- [ ] Other states for elements are designed (e.g., error state for form)
-│
-└------------------------------------------------------------------------------>